xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### Which message formats and metadata does XMTP support?

 XMTP transports a message payload as a set of bytes that can represent any format that a developer wants to support, such as plain text, JSON, or even non-text binary or media content.

-With XMTP, these message formats are refered to as content types.
+With XMTP, these message formats are called content types.
 Currently, there are two basic content types available.
 These content types aim to establish broad compatibility among apps built with XMTP.

 The XMTP community can propose and adopt standards for other content types, either informally or through a governance process.